CodeInAVan/cicd-oidc-authentication/README.md

 Completed so far:

-- Creation of OIDC identities for Azure for Circleci and Github Actions.
+- Creation of OIDC identities for Azure/GCP/AWS for Circleci and Github Actions.
 - Sample Terraform execution in workflows for Circleci and Github Actions
 - Dockerfile for a a container of tools used by rackspace in customer pipelines (to show integration of OIDC into both "native" execution on the CI/CD pipelines and custom docker container based executions)